-At present and continuing during this Ten-Year Solid Waste Management Plan (TYSWP) period, the three solid waste collection services provided in Prince George's County will continue to be accessible to County residents.
-The three types of services are collection by private contract services, County-contract services and municipality provided or contracted services.
-County-contract services have been extended to all areas of the County with the exception of the southeastern quadrant of the County.
+At present and continuing during this Ten-Year Solid Waste Management Plan period, the three solid waste collections provided in Prince George's County - trash, recycling and yard trim - will continue to be available to County residents.
+The means of service includes collection by County-provided services, private subscription of services, and municipal provided or contracted services.
+Residents also have the option of self-delivering their trash and recyclables to one of the two County Residential Convenience Centers.